Eshaan-Lumba/flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-I face no major challenged while building this app
+I face no major challenges while building this app.